Printed on 4/4/2026

 • Credits: 3.00

-Explores and gives the student an understanding of the basic principles of marketing and the ability to apply these principles to the distribution of farm products.
+Gain an understanding of the principles of commodity marketing and the ability to apply these principles to the distribution of farm products.
+Explore price risk management tools such as contracts, futures, options, and crop insurance.

 • Ag Production Systems